I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 4- Edit the project and make it read well and be coherent and most importantly, interesting.

-5- and finally and most importantly, learn about publishers and retailers and contracts, and reviewers, and how much of your earnings goes to each one of these.
+5- and finally and most importantly the writer needs to learn about publishers and retailers and contracts, and reviewers, and how much of your earnings goes to each one of these.

 Lesson #1 was; Everybody, out there in this industry, gets a piece of your Sweat!